 Normally reel speed is 10% to 20% faster than the ground speed of the windrower.
+The reel speed can be adjusted via a switch on the FNR handle found within the power unit.

 The windrower is equipped with standard reel speed control.
 The swather is configured with a flow control valve and a remote control motor on the table.
 The flow control regulates the oil flow, which governs the speed of the reel.